epfl-ada/ada-2024-project-adaholiks/README.md

   We first look at articles that come up the most in the played path data after outlier removal.
 This serves as comparison for the other approaches.

 - **Weighted approach by difference to optimal length**
   The idea is to assign each played path a weight based on the difference between its length and the shortest length from the start to the target article.
-An article goodness score can then be computed using either a weighted average, or a sum of centred averages.
+An article goodness score is then be computed using both a weighted average, or a sum of centred averages.

 **Next steps**